IGB-Germany/IGB-Flash-Sst26/README.md

 This library allows the user to:

-* General methods for classes
-* Get various information
+* Get various information about the circuit
-* Configure
+* Configure the circuit
-* Read data
+* Read data from memory
-* Write data
+* Write data to memory

 Examples are included to get you started.